 Inhalants are chemical vapors that alter the mind when breathed in.
 These extremely poisonous chemicals can cause death by triggering a rapid, irregular heartbeat.
 This is called sudden sniffing death syndrome.
 They can also cause death by suffocation.
-And inhalants can cause lifelong (permanent) damage to the brain, liver, and kidneys.
+And inhalants can cause permanent damage to the brain, liver, and kidneys.
 They can cause hearing loss, too.

-More than 1,000 household products can harm the body when inhaled.
+Over 1,000 household products can harm the body when inhaled.
 Most act on the central nervous system.
 The National Institute on Drug Abuse organizes inhalants in these general areas:

 Volatile solvents.
 These change to vapor at room temperature.
 They include paint thinners and removers, dry-cleaning fluids, degreasers, gasoline, glues, correction fluids, and felt-tip marker fluids.